June 30, 2023

 Two women swimming to the surface of the water, with plenty of white and black tropical fish surrounding them.

 Our favourite tour takes you to the Bora Bora Natural Aquarium, which we visited twice because it was so good.
-The water clarity was insane and you can free dive on fish-filled reef as well as perfect white-sandy bottom lagoon.
+The water clarity was insane and you can free dive on fish-filled reef as well as a perfect white-sandy bottom lagoon.

 Our favourite places to eat on Bora Bora are below:

 • Bora Bora Beach Club – have a swim and then enjoy lunch with a view, right on the beautiful Matira Beach.
+Look out for happy hour for more affordable prices

 • Bloody Mary’s – fairly overpriced but has a good vibe.
 Worth a mention as it’s quite popular for tourists.